AdadotTeam/vscode-reactions/README.md

 ```
 We give you the ability to react to any code, you decide how to use it!

+## Installation
+Install Code Reactions by clicking Install on the banner in [Code Reactions in the VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Adadot.code-reactions), or from the Extensions side bar in VS Code, by searching for `Code Reactions`.

 ## Features and how to use

 **In its core there is only a single feature:**